friends-of-presta/fop_console/README.md

-# Learn how to write PrestaShop Commands
+# Console for PrestaShop 1.7+

-This repository contains a collection of commands (that will works only with PrestaShop 1.7.7+).
+This repository provides a Command that better support legacy classes in PrestaShop Console and a list of useful commands that you can use and reuse for learning purposes.

 This module is released under MIT license.